rbjaxter/budhud/.github/README.md

 >
 > NOT
 >
-> `../tf/custom/budhud/budhud/info.vdf`
+> `../tf/custom/budhud/budhud (or ANY other folder)/info.vdf`
 >
 > **This is the most common mistake people make when installing a hud.**

 ## budhud Updater Script
-budhud includes a shell script (`budhud Updater.ps1`) in the base directory that will allow you to do a few different things, such as verify you installed the HUD correctly or update the default game files after a TF2 update.
+budhud includes a shell script (`budhud Updater.ps1`, **Windows users only**) in the base directory that will allow you to do a few different things.

-To open this file, you need to Right click the file and select `Run with PowerShell`.

 Check out the [wiki](https://github.com/rbjaxter/budhud/wiki#budhud-updater-script) for more information.

 ## HUD Installer / Customizer
 If you would like to install and customize budhud (as well as other huds) quickly and easily, check out the  [TF2HUD Editor](https://github.com/CriticalFlaw/TF2HUD.Editor) created by [CriticalFlaw](https://github.com/CriticalFlaw/) and [Revan](https://github.com/cooolbros).
 You can read more about it [here](https://criticalflaw.ca/TF2HUD.Editor/).